Satsujjinn/ClockworkOrange/README.md

-# LegendAI Music Helper
+# MusicGen Helper

-LegendAI helps generate AI-powered music compositions.
+This app uses the open-source MusicGen model hosted on Hugging Face to generate AI-powered music compositions.

 ## Setup
-1. Obtain an API key from [LegendAI](https://legendai.com) after creating an account.
+1. Obtain a free API token from [Hugging Face](https://huggingface.co/settings/tokens).
 2. Run the app once to create encrypted preferences, then open the device's `data/data/com.legendai.musichelper/shared_prefs/legend_prefs.xml` and insert your `API_KEY` value.
-3. Alternatively, modify `Config.kt` to provide the key directly.
+3. Alternatively, modify `Config.kt` to provide the token directly.

 ## Build & Run
 1. Open the project in Android Studio (Electric Eel or later).